About the MBLEx

 How soon after taking the MBLEx will I know my results?

-You’ll find out whether you passed or failed the MBLEx immediately after you finish the exam, before you leave the Pearson VUE testing center.
-The proctor will give you an unofficial score report on the showing your pass or fail status.
+You will find out whether you passed or failed the MBLEx immediately after you finish the exam.
+An on-screen message will display your pass or fail result before you leave the Pearson VUE testing center, and the proctor will provide you with a printed report confirming your result.

 How do I send my MBLEx score to the state licensing board?